YaredShisema/alx-pre_course/0x01-git/README.md

-I like git and doing projects here.
+I like doing projects in git.